yacinegrd/html_to_ipynb/README.md

 # HTML to Jupyter Notebook converter

-#### how to use :
+### how to use :
-create a folder 'html' and put in it all the files you want to convert, then run the script
+create a folder './html' and put in it all the HTML files you want to convert, then run the script.

-the output will be put in a folder called 'out'
+the output will be put in a folder called './out'

-**note**: the notebook will not contain the output cells
+**note :** the notebook will not contain the output cells